Businesses often compare social media packages and retainers as if one is modern and the other is outdated. That frame is too simple.

 Those questions usually reveal whether the workload is stable enough for a package or dynamic enough for a retainer.
 They also make pricing conversations more realistic because the business is evaluating scope pressure, not only deliverable count.

-In practice, the best pricing model is usually the one that stays aligned with how the business actually operates month after month.
+In practice, the right pricing model is usually the one that stays aligned with how the business operates month after month.

 A simple rule for choosing between the two